vsrinivas/fuchsia/docs/development/debugger/README.md

 On the host system (where you do the build), run the client.
 Use the IP address of the target and the port you picked above in the `connect` command.
+If running in-tree, `fx netaddr` will tell you this address.

 For QEMU, we recommend using IPv6 and link local addresses.
 These addresses have to be annotated with the interface they apply to, so make sure the address